 In the case of an actual cash value policy, though, the coverage is less than the agreed value policy, and the policy is usually available at a low price.

 While an agreed value policy offers comprehensive coverage, an actual cash value policy is apt for those who are looking for an economical alternative.

 A section of marine insurance policy lists exclusions as well.
 Your business doesn’t have coverage for those events or incidents which fall under the exclusion head.
 When you know your exclusions, you have a better understanding of your liabilities.
 You know your insurance policy won’t cover losses or damages stemming from these activities.
 With this information, it is feasible to make better decisions to secure your business from all sorts of losses or damages.

 See more: 7 Reasons You Need Marine Insurance Next Journey

 5. What are coverage limits?

 Like other types of insurance policies, marine insurance policies also come with limits, which are caps on the amount of coverage you will get.
 Once you exceed the coverage limit, the insurer would not settle the remaining expenses.
-If you don’t buy enough insurance, you are under-insured, and you would have to pay a substantial amount from your pocket at the time of claim.
+If you don’t buy enough insurance, you are underinsured, and you would have to pay a substantial amount from your pocket at the time of claim.

 Seek out marine insurance experts

-Now when you have understood the key elements of marine insurance policy, we hope you are in a better state to ask the right questions at the time of buying the policy.
+Now that you have understood the key elements of marine insurance policy, we hope you are in a better state to ask the right questions at the time of buying the policy.
 Also, it is wise to work with a corporate advisor that thoroughly understands your insurance requirements and the nitty-gritty of the policy.
 This is important not just at the time of purchasing the policy but also in the case of the claim as well.
 Here, SecureNow has the expertise to assist you at every step.